sagorsutra/Bengali-QA/README.md

 # Multilingual Question and Answering System using BERT

 This project focuses on building a **multilingual Question and Answering (Q&A) system** using **BERT (Bidirectional Encoder Representations from Transformers)**, fine-tuned on a custom dataset of **Bangla newspaper articles**.
-The chatbot allows users to ask questions in **English** while retrieving answers from **Bangla articles** and providing responses in English.
 The system is designed to work efficiently even with large-scale datasets and is implemented in a **Kaggle environment**.

 ---